ZannatunNyem/online-retail-client/README.md

 ## 📖 Project Overview

-**Online Retail Client** is a modern and responsive frontend web application built with **React** and **Vite** for showcasing products in an online retail store.
+**Online Retail Client** is a modern and responsive e-commerce frontend application built with **React** and **Vite**.

-Users can browse products, view product details, add items to cart, and enjoy a clean shopping interface.
+Users can browse products and view product details without logging in.
+However, authentication is required to add products to the cart or proceed to checkout.

+After logging in, users can:

+- Add products to their personal cart
+- Create a Personal Profile
+- Complete the purchase process through a dedicated checkout page

-This project is built to work with a backend API that provides products, user authentication, and cart management.
+This application is designed to work with a backend API that manages authentication, product data, and user-specific cart information.

 ---

-## 🚀 Key Features
+## 📝 Key Features

-✔ Browse products listed from backend API
-✔ View product details
+✔ Browse and view product details
-✔ Add products to cart
+✔ Authentication required to add items to cart
-✔ Search and sort products
-✔ User authentication (login/signup)
-✔ Add to cart with user session tracking
+✔ User-specific cart system
+✔ Protected routes (Cart & Checkout pages)
+✔ Checkout page after clicking the Buy button
-✔ Responsive design for mobile, tablet, and desktop
+✔ Responsive design (mobile, tablet, desktop)
-✔ Smooth navigation with React Router
+✔ Smooth navigation using React Router
+✔ SweetAlert notifications

 ---